Coolnamebtw/fact/README.md

 ### Fresh Arch Configuration Tool

 **:warning:READ THIS BEFORE DOING ANYHTHING ELSE:warning:**
-> This project is unbelievable unstable right now.
+> This project is unbelievably unstable right now.
 > Do not and I repeat **do not** run this in any production environment until this notice dissapears.